comerc/minsk4/packages/slate-controls/README.md

 ## slate-controls

-A Slate plugin that implements controls.
+A Slate plugin that implements controls via Ant Design.

 ### How to use